sarashamas/docs-calendar/docs/api/config/js_eventcalendar_editorshape_config.md

 			inputStyle?: string
 		},

-		// for a "combo" type only
+		// for "combo" and "multiselect" types only template?: (option) => string
 		options?: [
 			{
 				id: any,
-				label: string
+				label: string,
 			},
 			{...} // other options
 		],